SAP/odata-vocabularies/docs/v2-annotations.md

       <td>
         -
       </td>
       <td>Entities in this set can be updated or not depending on their state.
 The value of this attribute is a <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a> that identifies a Boolean property in the context of the entity type of the entity set.
 The value of this property indicates whether the entity can be updated or not.
-Must not be present if updatable is present.<br/>The combined meaning of the annotations updatable and updatable-path is<ul style="list-style-type: disc;">
+Must not be present if updatable is present.
+The combined meaning of the annotations updatable and updatable-path is<ul style="list-style-type: disc;">
           <li>If an entity set is neither annotated with updatable nor updatable-path, its entities can be updated</li>
           <li>If an entity set is annotated both with updatable and updatable-path, the service is broken and the client should assume that entities in this set cannot be updated</li>
           <li>If an entity set is annotated with updatable=true, its entities can be updated</li>